 A photograph in the 1930s shows the meathouse in the background, and at that time it was much larger than today.

-The western section of the building was demolished prior to 1948 when the large kitchen bakery and dining room was constructed.
+The western section of the building was demolished prior to 1948 when the large kitchen, bake house and eating house was constructed.
 In 2019, structural stabilisation of the western wall (the face of the earlier demolition) was undertaken as it had started to move away from the building.

 The meathouse was converted to a storeroom around 1958 when a new refrigerated building was constructed behind it.